Authenticity Is the Currency of the Digital Era

-A large part of this post has already been in my draft folder for a few months.
-Originally it was supposed to be called “Make Your Website Visible on the Web” but reading the headline again feels like using a horrible clickbait title.
-I was going to talk about good SEO.
-However, by now I notice how not only my interests have changed (online marketing and SEO are no longer subjects in which I still have a strong interest), but also what I want to write about in this blog.
+Much of this post has been sitting in my draft folder for a couple of months now.
+It was originally going to be called “Making Your Website Visible on the Web”, but rereading the headline feels like using a terrible clickbait title.
+I wanted to talk about good SEO.
+However, now I realize that not only have my interests changed (online marketing and SEO are no longer topics that I have a strong interest in), but also what I want to write about on this blog.
 Not SEO.
 So I have little desire to write a long, detailed article about SEO again.

-Nevertheless, I would like to talk about my experiences with SEO and also I’d like to spread the aggregated information, which I consider the most important basics for SEO apart from technical details, into the world.
-I’ve broken them down to the core.
+Nevertheless, I’d like to talk about my experiences with SEO, and I’d also like to share with the world what I consider to be the most important Basics for SEO apart from the technical details.
+I’ve broken it down to the core.

-Do you want to improve your content or step up your SEO game but got carried away by the amount of features SEO tools offer?
-Or you just want to get some new straightforward input for 2019?
-The following advice can always be applied to hone your website.
+Do you want to improve your content or your SEO game, but are overwhelmed by the amount of features that SEO tools offer?
+Or are you just looking for some new, straightforward input for 2019?
+The following advice can be used to improve your website at any time.
 Anytime.

-- Get the basics right – optimize your page titles and descriptions neatly.
+- Get the basics right – optimize your page titles and descriptions properly.

-- Optimize your website for its users, make them happy and offer relevant content.
+- Optimize your site for your users, make them happy and offer relevant content.

-- Keep checking if the content of your pages is still relevant.
+- Continue to check that the content of your pages is still relevant.

-- Track down as many broken links as possible and redirect properly.
+- Find as many broken links as possible and redirect them properly.

-I urge you to step out of the online marketing bubble from time to time.
-Maybe even out of your own business bubble.
-It’s like taking a walk: You’re more focused when you’re back home.
-And your brain still solves problems, even if you didn’t assign any deliberately.
+I urge you to get out of the online marketing bubble from time to time.
+Maybe even get out of your own business bubble.
+It’s like going for a walk: You’re more focused when you’re back home.
+And your brain is still solving problems, even if you haven’t set any on purpose.

-Now you might complain about how I dare to distract you from checking your key performance indicators.
-Well, because getting carried away is easy.
-After all, it’s fancy to visualize data and drop words which sounds even fancier than the graph which is spoken of.
+Now, you may complain that I dare to distract you from checking your KPIs.
+Well, because it is easy to get carried away.
+After all, it’s fancy to visualize data and drop words that sound even fancier than the graph we’re talking about.

-(For you, dear reader, who don’t know what those key performance indicators are: KPIs are essential to systematically measure the success of implemented optimizations, to monitor SEO processes and to derive new actions.
-Some of them like click-through rate I have described already in this post.)
+(For those of you who don’t know what key performance indicators are: KPIs are essential for systematically measuring the success of optimizations, monitoring SEO processes and deriving new actions.
+Some of them, such as the click-through rate, I have already described in this post.

-It may sound simple and for a fact, I know it’s not.
-For sustainable creativity and therefore sustainable content production I recommend you to find your (SEO) voice and:
+It may sound simple, and I know it’s not.
+For sustainable creativity and therefore sustainable content production, I recommend that you find your (SEO) voice and:

 - What is the core impulse to buy your product or consume your content?